Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

   - Owners have total flexibility when running the business

-  - Very few requirements for starting—often only a business license
+  - Very few requirements for starting - often only a business license

 Disadvantages  of sole proprietorship: